zlyreed/TIRED/README.md

 	  - Lessons from a broad view of science: a response to Dr Robergs' article. [(Pires, 2018)](https://www.ncbi.nlm.nih.gov/pubmed/29629188)
   - Perceived Fatigability: Utility of a Three-Dimensional Dynamical Systems Framework to Better Understand the Psychophysiological Regulation of Goal-Directed Exercise Behaviour. [(Venhorst and Noakes, 2018)](https://www.ncbi.nlm.nih.gov/pubmed/30238409)
   - Towards a three-dimensional framework of centrally regulated and goal-directed exercise behaviour: a narrative review.[(Venhorst and Noakes, 2018)](https://www.ncbi.nlm.nih.gov/pubmed/28835409)

+- Roger Enoka, et al.
+  -Fatigue and fatigability in neurologic illnesses.
+Proposal for a unified taxonomy [(Kluger and Enoka, 2013)](https://www.ncbi.nlm.nih.gov/pubmed/?term=PMID%3A+23339207)

 - Related to Ratings of Perceived Exertion (RPE)